 - View the Memorandum of Association [PDF 76KB]

-Wellcome's Conflict of Interest Policy [PDF 181KB] applies to all employees, Governors and committee members.
+Wellcome's Conflicts of interest policy [PDF 137KB] applies to all employees, Governors and committee members.

 Board of Governors